 CSBs may use up to 10% of the total MHI fund allocation for administrative costs associated with the overall MHI fund management and administration.
 Administrative costs include non-direct service personnel and supplies.

 MHI funds may not be used for residential care services, partial or full hospitalizations, or for CSA sum sufficient populations.
-MHI funding may not be used to purchase vehicles, furniture, computers, or to provide training.The Department Responsibilities: The Department agrees to comply with the following requirements.
+MHI funding may not be used to purchase vehicles, furniture, computers, or to provide training.

+The CSB may carry-forward a balance in the MHI fund during the biennium in which the funds were distributed.
+If the CSB has a balance of 10% or greater, of the current allocation, at the end of the biennium, the CSB shall work with the OCFS to develop a plan to spend the end of the biennium balance.
+If the CSB is unable to spend the carry-forward balance within an agreed upon timeframe and, continues to have a carry-forward balance greater than 10%, DBHDS may pause payments of the current allocation.

+The Department Responsibilities: The Department agrees to comply with the following requirements.

 The Department shall establish a mechanism for regular review and reporting of MHI Fund expenditures including monitoring unspent balances.